Momentum-space resummation for transverse observables and the Higgs $p_\perp$ at N$^3$LL+NNLO: Evaluation up to N LL

 \subsection{Perturbative scaling in the $p_t\to 0$ regime}

 In this section we show that our formulation of the transverse-momentum resummation of Eq.~\eqref{eq:master-kt-space} reproduces the correct scaling in the $p_t\to 0$ limit as first observed in~\cite{Parisi:1979se}.
 Moreover, we obtain a correspondence between the logarithmic accuracy and the perturbative accuracy in this limit.
+In the following we follow the approximations made in Ref.~\cite{Parisi:1979se} to derive an analytic estimate for the $p_t\to 0$ scaling of the differential cross section.
+Such approximations are further discussed in Appendix~\ref{app:more-small-pt-limit}.
 To perform a comparison with the results of~\cite{Parisi:1979se}, we consider NLL resummation and neglect the evolution of the parton densities with the energy scale.
 However the same procedure can be easily extended to the general case.
 We have

 where

 and $\dZ$ is defined in Eq.~\eqref{eq:dZ}.
 In order to evaluate the integral over $\dZ$ analytically we proceed as in Sec.~\ref{sec:compare-to-bspace}.
 After integrating over the azimuthal direction of $\vec{p}_t$ we obtain